citp/privacy-policy-historical/e/ex/exo/exoclick.com.md

 ### Security

 When we collect personal information directly from you, we follow generally accepted industry standards such as SSL, to protect the personal information submitted to us, both during transmission and once we receive it.
 No method of transmission over the Internet, or method of electronic storage, is 100% secure, however.
 Therefore we cannot guarantee its absolute security.
 If you have any questions about security on our Web site, you can contact us at privacy@exoclick.com.

 ### Additional Policy Information

 **Correcting and Updating Your Personal Information**  To review, update, ensure it is accurate, or delete your personal information please contact us at privacy@exoclick.com.

 We will retain your information for as long as your account is active or as needed to provide you services.
 Please contact us if you wish to cancel your account or request that we no longer use your information to provide you services.
 We will retain and use your information as necessary to comply with our legal obligations, resolve disputes, and enforce our agreements.

 **Links to Other Web sites**  Our site includes links to other Web sites whose privacy practices may differ from ours.
 If you submit personal information to any of those sites, your information is governed by their privacy statements.
 We encourage you to carefully read the privacy statement of any Web site you visit.

 **Notification of Privacy Statement Changes**

 We may update this privacy statement to reflect changes to our information practices.
 If we make any material changes we will notify you by email (sent to the e-mail address specified in your account) or by means of a notice on this site prior to the change becoming effective.
 We encourage you to periodically review this page for the latest information on our privacy practices.

 ### Contact Information

 You can contact us by writing or email us at the address below:

-ExoClick S.L.
-Marina 16 - 18,
+Address: ExoClick S.L. - Marina 16 – 18, Floor 18 – 08005 Barcelona, Spain
-18B 08005 Barcelona
-Spain
 Email: privacy@exoclick.com